IzaiahKun/VRC_Api_Go/README.md

 # VRC_Api_Go
 a api for vrchat in golang

-- Note that this framework is only using the standard Library and is made only as a template for me
+- Note that this is only using the standard Library and is made only as a template for me